colin-gourlay/sundown-sessions/src/content/artists/t/the-vermin-poets/index.md

 editorialSummary: >
   The Vermin Poets blend literate songwriting with alternative rock to create music full of character and thoughtful observation.
 artist_page: true
+lastReviewed: 2026-07-13
 ---

+## About

+The Vermin Poets were an English garage-pop project associated with Billy Childish, Wolf Howard, Julie Hamper and Neil Palmer.
+Their Poets of England album mixes rough-edged melody, literary wit and underground rock charm, making "Like Poets Often Do" a neat bridge between garage punk and homespun pop eccentricity.

 ## Current Lineup

 Billy Childish, Wolf Howard, Julie Hamper, Neil Palmer